bookofproofs/bookofproofs.github.io/_sources/history/14th-century/brunelleschi.md

 * Plans for the church already existed in 1419 when Brunelleschi was employed by Cosimo de' Medici to build the sacristy but within a year Brunelleschi was given the commission to redesign and build the whole Church.
 * The church was completed after Brunelleschi's death, one of his pupils taking over the work on the nave and dome.
 * Another famous work by Brunelleschi was the Pazzi Chapel.
-* Other buildings, or parts of buildings, in Florence were designed by Brunelleschi, for example the loggia of the Ospedale degli Innocenti, the central-plan church of Santa Maria degli Angeli, which was never completed, and the Church of Santo Spirito which was completed after his death.
 * Brunelleschi has yet more claims to fame.

 Born 1377, Florence (now Italy).
 Died 15 April 1446, Florence (now Italy).